Having a Home

 Being homeless is not just about people sleeping rough on the streets, it’s about the many more people who live in hostels and other overcrowded or temporary accommodation.

-In this programme we invest in organisations that provide one-to-one support to vulnerable people to help them maintain a home or to help them find somewhere safe and secure to live.
-In all cases, you will need to show us how you will measure the progress people make as a result of your work and how this moves them forward with their lives.
+In this programme we have invested in organisations that provide one-to-one support to vulnerable people to help them maintain a home or to help them find somewhere safe and secure to live.
+We have a particular interest in helping young homeless people as we believe that intervention at this stage can stop young people becoming chronically excluded.
+In all cases, the organisations we fund have shown that they have systems in place to measure the progress people make as a result on their intervention.
+We have funded work to:

 - prevent homelessness;